The Real Deal (Agents of S.H.I.E.L.D.): Writing

-The episode also revealed that Coulson is dying due to the Ghost Rider burning the Kree blood that resurrected him.
+The episode also revealed that Phil Coulson is dying due to the Ghost Rider burning the Kree blood that resurrected him.
 Whedon said that Coulson came to terms with his death, and that "[i]t's something he actually had to come to terms with a long time ago when he was discovering the T.A.H.I.T.I.
-Project and everything that had been done to him", and felt the character "wants to go through any of that again.
-He’s ready for nature to take its course.
-[People] can sense from everybody else in the episode that they’re not as willing to let go as he seems to be.
+Project and everything that had been done to him", and felt the character doesn't want "to go through any of that again.
+He's ready for nature to take its course.
+[People] can sense from everybody else in the episode that they're not as willing to let go as he seems to be.
 Some of that will play out.
-What happens, [people]’ll have to wait and see, but he seems as much at peace with it as you can be considering there’s so much he’s done in a world that thinks he’s dead", though he also felt Coulson isn't "excited for it".
+What happens, [people]'ll have to wait and see, but he seems as much at peace with it as you can be considering there's so much he's done in a world that thinks he's dead", though he also felt Coulson isn't "excited for it".

 The episode also introduced a "Fear Dimension", which Whedon said that it was added "to keep [the] team together and have them only facing their internal demons, not to have some outside threat.
-It was more about a 'pressure cooker' featuring [the characters]". while Bell said that it was also added as "a way for [the production crew] to do 'Greatest Hits,' without just doing clips of, “Wow!
-Remember when…?”
+It was more about a 'pressure cooker' featuring [the characters]". while Bell said that it was also added as "a way for [the production crew] to do 'Greatest Hits', without just doing clips of, "Wow!
+Remember when...?"
 It was a way to remind the audience of people and things [the characters] dealt with in the past, and who [they have] become.
 And with respect to Coulson, it really questioned everything that has happened for the last 100 episodes".
 Whedon said that "[the writers] ended up getting exactly who we wanted" in featuring Mike Peterson / Deathlok, with Bell stating that "[t]he beautiful thing about J. August [Richards returning] as Mike Peterson is that was [the character's] first case as S.H.I.E.L.D. agents.
 It really launched the show.
 And the fact that he came back as both Mike Peterson and as Deathlok was a lot of fun for [the writers]", and Tancharoen stated that "It was a way to bring it full circle".